 - Abstracts should not have been published more than once in any English language medical or nursing peer-reviewed journal and should not have been presented at more than one meeting from which such publications arise.
 Studies with substantial changes in methodology and/or with substantial additional data may be submitted, presented and published a second time, but rewritten abstracts on the same study should not.

-Accepted abstracts can be published in the Final Programme, Abstract book and Congress app made available during the Congress.
+Accepted abstracts can be published in the Congress app and Abstract book made available during the Congress.